Citation, DOI, disclosures and article data

 The renal arteries originate from the abdominal aorta and enter the renal hila to supply the kidneys.
 Any variant in arterial supply is important to clinicians undertaking surgery or other interventional renal procedures.

-They arise from the abdominal aorta at the L1-2 vertebral body level, inferior to the origin of the superior mesenteric artery.
+They arise from the lateral surface of the abdominal aorta at the L1-2 vertebral body level, inferior to the origin of the superior mesenteric artery.

-The right renal artery courses inferiorly and passes posterior to the IVC and the right renal vein to reach the renal hilum.
+The right renal artery courses inferior and obliquely, passing posterior to the IVC and the right renal vein to reach the renal hilum.
 The left renal artery is much shorter and arises slightly more superior to the right main renal artery.
 The left renal artery courses more horizontally, posterior to the left renal vein to enter the renal hilum.
 Renal arteries are between 4-6 cm in length and usually 5-6 mm in diameter.

 Each renal artery gives off small branches in its proximal course, prior to dividing into dorsal and ventral rami.
 These branches are very small and often not visible on imaging studies: